Minervarya charlesdarwini: Habitat and conservation

 Minervarya charlesdarwini have been found in primary evergreen and secondary forests at elevations below 500 m.
 The eggs are laid in water-filled tree holes.
 It is threatened by habitat loss (clear-cutting).
 The type series was collected in the Mount Harriet National Park, and the species is also known from the Saddle Peak National Park.

+Reproduction

+In 2024, scientists Sathyabhama Das Biju and Sonali Garg, both of Harvard University, conducted a study on the reproduction habits of M. charlesdarwini and found that the frogs mate upside down.
+During mating the male frog grasps the female frog in the amplexus at which point the female frog leaves the pool of water and turns around.
+The female frog then backs up and lays her eggs on the inner wall of a tree.